uikit/uikit-site/docs/pages/background.md

 ## Responsive background image

 Add one of the following classes to limit the display of background images to certain viewport sizes.
+This is great in cases where the image and content overlap on a phone screen in a way that would make text illegible.

 | Class                     | Description                                                         |
 |---------------------------|---------------------------------------------------------------------|